Contract J.A.C.K.: Story

 On the Moon, Jack must fight through Danger Danger goons to get to Dr. Harij.
 Danger Danger reaches the scientist first, and they begin destroying the lunar base to prevent Jack from escaping.
 Jack reaches Danger Danger's rocket seconds before it lifts-off.
 The effects of the rocket's propulsion and the base's explosion send Jack floating through space on a collision course with the Sun.
 Il Pazzo (Italian for "The Crazy One"), leader of Danger Danger, begins dispatching men to kill Jack, but he fails, and Jack floats to the other rocket, which had been floating among the debris of the base.

 Jack crashes his rocket into the Italian countryside of Tuscany.
 Il Pazzo is nearby with Dr. Harij, and he flees on a gondola.
 Jack steals a machine gun-equipped Vespa and pursues them while crossing the city of Florence.
 After killing hordes of Il Pazzo's men, Jack arrives at a castle where Il Pazzo is holed up with Dr. Harij.
 Using cannons positioned around the building, Jack kills the defenders.
 A long-distance battle then ensues between Jack and Il Pazzo.
 Jack wins, but is not able to kill Il Pazzo completely.
 After rescuing Dr. Harij, Jack is shot by Volkov and left to die.
 The game ends with Jack rising up and limping toward Volkov's skis.
-It is believed that the ending implied why Volkov is confined in a wheelchair and covered in a full-body plaster cast in No One Lives Forever 2.
+It is believed that the ending implied why Volkov was using a wheelchair and covered in a full-body plaster cast in No One Lives Forever 2.

-Game engine

-Contract J.A.C.K. uses the same Lithtech Jupiter engine as used in the base release of No One Lives Forever 2: A Spy in H.A.R.M.'s Way; however, none of the upgrade paths that are available to boost abilities in the latter are present in J.A.C.K.